Intermittent Fasting and Time Restricted Eating — duration and timing

 When We Eat Matters

 In the 16-year prospective Health Professionals Follow-up Study, which had almost 27,000 middle-aged male subjects, men who skipped breakfast had a 27% higher risk of coronary heart disease found to be mediated by higher BMI, high blood pressure, diabetes, and high cholesterol [10].
-In other studies, breakfast skipping has been linked to greater type 2 diabetes risk, higher total and LDL cholesterol levels, body weight, fat mass, and abdominal adiposity, and lower HDL cholesterol [11,12].
 In the same study, there was a 55% higher coronary heart disease risk in men who ate late at night [11].

-Adults who need to eat their dinner with other family members will often adopt a late time-restricted eating window (TREL).
-They will feed their family breakfast, but not begin to eat themselves until 11 AM, or noon.
-They will eat their second meal with their family around 5-6 PM, then eat their final meal of the day at ¬8 or 9 PM.
+For adults who need to eat their dinner with other family members, they will often adopt a late time-restricted eating window (TREL).
 A drawback to this is that eating this late can delay sleep onset because one of the signals required for the body to release melatonin from the brain is a drop in core body temperature.
-Since digestion of food produces a lot of heat, late consumption of food delays the release of melatonin and subsequently, delays sleep.
-As well, eating within 2 – 3 hours of bedtime may be associated with some of the metabolic drawbacks observed in studies — especially for those who already have abnormal blood sugar, blood pressure, cholesterol, or weight.
+Since digestion of food produces a lot of heat, late consumption of food delays the release of melatonin and, subsequently, delays sleep.

 Final Thoughts…